Is Bitcoin bad? Risk and virtual currencies

-The Treasury and EU plan to regulate cryptocurrencies, such as Bitcoin, from early next year amid growing concerns that they are being used for money laundering, terrorist financing, tax evasion and other financial crime.
+The UK Treasury and EU plan to regulate crypto-currencies amid growing concerns that they used for money laundering, terrorist financing, tax evasion and other financial crime.

 Amendments to the anti-money laundering directive are being negotiated to ensure greater transparency and control.
 Under the plans, traders' identities must be disclosed, and online platforms need to conduct due diligence on customers and report suspicious activity.